keplerlab/katna/README.md

-Katna is divided into two modules namely video and image module.
+Katna is divided into two modules
+* Video module.
+* Image module.

 In next sections we will learn more about them in more details.

 Video Module: